talamortis/mod-individual-XP/README.md

 # mod-indivisual-XP

-This Module is for Azerothcore -
+#This Module is for Azerothcore -

-# This Module is Still a Work In Progress // Please report any issues!
+# How to install

+1) clone this module into the modules directory of the main source
+2) apply the provided sql in the character database
+3) rerun cmake
+4) compile.